kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

     namespace: istio-system
 ```

-You will get the following `APIRuleStatus` error:
+The `istio-ingressgateway` service is included in the block list.
+If your APIRule has a blocked service defined, the following `APIRuleStatus` error appears:

 ```
 {"code":"ERROR","desc":"Validation error: Attribute \".spec.service.name\": Service istio-ingressgateway in namespace istio-system is blocklisted"}